toptal/license-cop/README.md

 ### Dependency Resolver and Resolution

-Each package descriptor is fed to a [`DependencyResolver`](app/dependency_resolver.py) instance, which will query the package registry of the given platform in order to obtain information about pacakge versions.
-It will then find a set of package versions that match all dependency requirements specified in the package descriptor.
+Each manifest is fed to a [`DependencyResolver`](app/dependency_resolver.py) instance, which will query the package registry of the given platform in order to obtain information about pacakge versions.
+It will then find a set of package versions that match all dependency requirements specified in the manifest.

 The result of this step is a tree, represented by the [`DependencyResolution`](app/dependency_resolution.py) class.